danya02/rudn-year4-mp-work/components/protocol.md

 #### Concept
 In defining the concept for this review, several decisions were made to focus the scope (Table 1).
 Studies that apply [...] will be included.

-To address Objective 1 (Conceptualization), we will consider primary studies, commentaries, and editorials that discuss theoretical frameworks, challenges, and benefits of applying AI in genomics.
+To address Objective 1 (Conceptualization), we will consider primary studies, commentaries, and editorials that discuss theoretical frameworks, methods, and challenges in the design of IoT wireless mesh networks.

-For Objectives 2 (Operationalization) and 3 (Evaluation), the review will focus on primary studies that use [...].
-These studies must involve the [...] or methodologies that enhance or compare these models to other approaches.
-While the scope of these studies may vary [...], the core requirement is that AI plays a central role in the classification and analysis of genetic data.
+For Objectives 2 (Operationalization) and 3 (Evaluation), the review will focus on primary studies that involve the development of IoT devices and networks.
+These studies must involve a focus on routing or network maintenance.
+While the scope of these studies may vary between routing algorithms in specific or wireless networks in general, the core requirement is that they address the question of routing.

 Studies will only be included if they:
  1. Provide sufficient detail about the AI methodology, such as the model architecture, data preprocessing, and implementation techniques.
  2. Clearly define the objectives and methods, including how the AI algorithm was trained and evaluated.

-If studies employ methods outside of AI or focus on unrelated genomics tasks, they will be excluded.
+If studies do not have a focus on routing, or apply to a different type of network, they will be excluded.
 Additionally, if a study lacks sufficient methodological detail to assess its relevance to the research objectives, it will be reviewed with caution, and the ambiguity will be documented.

 #### Context
 Studies that [...] will be included.
 This encompasses research globally, addressing diverse challenges such as [...].
 The scope includes studies that analyze [...].